A skin biopsy infection typically presents with redness, swelling, warmth, pain, pus, and sometimes fever near the biopsy site.

 Discharge and Pus Formation

-Clear fluid drainage shortly after biopsy is normal; however, cloudy yellow-green pus signifies infection.
-The discharge might have an unpleasant odor.
+Clear fluid drainage shortly after biopsy can be normal; however, cloudy yellow-green pus signifies infection.
+The discharge might also have an unpleasant odor.

 Warmth Around Wound